7 tips for dating a foreigner, a female’s perspective: A few things I learned as a Filipina dating the odd foreigner before marrying a Canadian.

 Even though I can speak English, my upbringing is still Filipino so if Mike references a TV show from his youth back home, I might not get it right away.
 But over time, you’ll learn to accept these things and figure out your own way of navigating through them when they happen.

-And hey, at least you’re learning about a new culture, right?
+And hey, at least you’re learning about a new culture when you’re dating a foreigner, right?

 Travel will become a part of your life when you date a foreigner.
 You’re gonna be flying back and forth visiting each other, meeting family and friends, and attending important life events.